MindscapeHQ/raygun4net/README.md

 ### Xamarin for Mac

-Xamarin for Mac support is not included in the NuGet package or the Raygun4Net Xamarin Component.
-Instead, download the .zip of assemblies from the latest release on GitHub: https://github.com/MindscapeHQ/raygun4net/releases (Click the green button).
-Then copy and reference the Xamarin.Mac\Mindscape.Raygun4Net.Xamarin.Mac.dll (or the unified dll) into your Xamarin.Mac project.

 In the main entry point of the application, use the static RaygunClient.Attach method using your app API key.

 ```csharp